Reppie Authoring Guide

 Description:

-Setup Stand with feet shoulder-width apart, toes turned out 10–15°.
-Hold a single dumbbell or kettlebell vertically against your chest with both hands cupping the top bell.
+1. Stand with feet shoulder-width apart, toes turned out 10–15°, holding a single dumbbell or kettlebell vertically against your chest with both hands cupping the top.

-3. Descend until your hip crease is below your knee, or as far as you can without losing the neutral spine.
+4. Descend until your hip crease is below your knee, or as deep as you can while maintaining a neutral spine.

 Muscles: quads, glutes, adductors, abs Equipment (+): dumbbells, kettlebell (either is acceptable — list both) Tags (#): #squat, #bilateral, #strength, #beginner-friendly equipment_free: false Media: GIF, square, full-body side angle.